mcc-us/bookkeeping/_pages/2-accounting-cycle.md

     3. Transfer **Income Summary (Net Gain or Loss)** account to the **Owner’s Capital (Credit Side)**.
     4. Transfer **Drawing (Debit Side)** account to **Owner’s Capital (Credit Side)** account.

+- After the closing entries have been posted, the capital account reflects the Net Gain or Loss of operations for that period.

+- The revenue and expense accounts, with zero balances, are ready to accumulate data for the next period.

 ## 8. Prepare (Official) Financial Statements

 1. Income Statement